 Multiphoton microscopy includes a variety of nonlinear optical techniques such as 2PF, 3PF, SHG, THG, CARS, SRS, etc. The key advantages of nonlinear methods is a tiny volume of light and matter interaction, which delivers a lower background noise, better spatial resolution, possibility of deep tissue as well as functional imaging.

 Some nonlinear techniques are label-free, reduce the toxication of the tissue under observation and characterise the biochemical processes the closest to ones occurring in the living organisms.
 The high peak intensity of ultrashort laser pulses are required to maximize data acquisition rate and minimize tissue heating.

-Biolit 2 is great for multiphoton microscopy.
+Biolit 2 is perfect choice for multiphoton microscopy.
 The laser delivers sub-80fs pulse duration with a nearly perfect Gaussian-like pulse shape and near diffraction limited beam quality.
 The lack of pulse pedestal and sideband satellites enables highly efficient signal generation in the tissue and suppression of background noise.
-The platform allows a wide range of pulse repetition rates from 15 to 40 MHz.
+The platform allows a wide range of pulse repetition rates from 15 MHz to 40 MHz.

 The compact laser head, passive air cooling and turn key operation simplifies the integration with a microscope.
-With Biolit 2 you’ll get brighter and deeper images, faster.
+Using Biolit 2 laser you’ll get brighter and deeper images, faster.

 Credits: Ludo van Haasterecht, Max Blokker, prof. dr. Marloes Groot, Vrije Universiteit Amsterdam, Frank van Mourik, Femto Diagnostics b.v.

 The image of skin tissue, obtained with a multiphoton microscope using Biolit 2 femtosecond laser: red fibers – collagen bundles, blue lines – elastin fibers, green blobs – fat cells.
 Field of view – 500 micrometers.